 Over the last two decades, many pollutant levels have declined, and air quality has improved overall.
-In 2020, the overall air quality remained good, continuing the trend of improvement, though we still face challenges due to wildfire smoke.
-Elevated fine particle levels ($PM{2.5}$) pose the greatest air quality challenge in our jurisdiction.
-While fine particle levels met the U.S. Environmental Protection Agency's (EPA's) health-based standard of 35 micrograms per cubic meter in 2020 when days with wildfire smoke are excluded, the Agency's more stringent local $PM{2.5}$ health goal of 25 micrograms per cubic meter was exceeded on 25 days which were during wildfire smoke and winter months at various sites.
+In 2023, the overall air quality remained good, continuing the trend of improvement, though we still face challenges due to wildfire smoke.
+Elevated fine particle levels (PM{2.5}) pose the greatest air quality challenge in our jurisdiction.
+The U.S. Environmental Protection Agency's (EPA's) health-based standard of 35 micrograms per cubic meter was exceeded 5 times in 2023, all of which were wildfire smoke influenced days or July 4th fireworks.
+With wildfire smoke removed, the Agency's more stringent local PM{2.5} health goal of 25 micrograms per cubic meter over a 3-year average has been met in 2023, although Snohomish and Pierce Counties are very close to that level this year.
+Additionally, levels exceeded 25 micrograms per cubic meter on 15 days, 7 of which were due to wildfire smoke.

 Ozone levels remain a concern in our region, however it has shown improvement as values have reduced at various sites.
-In 2020, all sites met the U.S. Environmental Protection Agency's (EPA's) revised 2015 standard.
+In 2023, all sites except for Enumclaw met the U.S. Environmental Protection Agency's (EPA's) revised 2015 standard of 0.070.
+Enumclaw had a 3-year design value of 0.073 ppm when including days with wildfire smoke present.